OlfatSeid/Prompt_Engineering_Techniques/README.md

            Model Output: "(A) Lisinopril"

 This flexible prompting approach allows us to explore different ways of adapting LLMs to specific tasks without requiring task-specific fine-tuning.
+## Prompting with Roles

+This project demonstrates how to use role-based prompting to guide Large Language Models (LLMs) in generating context-specific responses.
+The examples highlight how roles can provide additional context, tone, or style to the model's output.
+## Features

+- Basic Prompting: Example of a simple prompt without any role specification.

+- Role-Based Prompting: Introduces a role context to refine the model's responses.

+- Custom Tone and Style: Ability to customize the response tone, such as speaking like an English pirate.